miethe/meatybytes/content/posts/OpenShift/OCP Features/Security/TLS/Customizing Console/index.md

 Customizing the OpenShift Console URL empowers organizations to align with branding, enhance security, and control how external traffic is routed.
 Following this step-by-step guide, you can make your OpenShift environment uniquely yours.

 If you liked this, make sure you check out our content on other aspects of OpenShift, such as [Routes vs Ingress](/posts/openshift/ocp-features/overview/core-foundations/networking/route-vs-ingress/), [Security](/topics/security/), and [so much more](/posts/openshift/ocp-features/)!.
-And stay tuned for potentially more OpenShift customization tips, as well as a deeper dive on configuring your own TLS certs in OpenShift with the **cert-manager Operator**.
+And stay tuned for potentially more OpenShift customization tips, as well as a [recent post](/posts/openshift/ocp-features/security/tls/cert-mgr) on configuring your own TLS certs in OpenShift with the **cert-manager Operator**.
 Until next time!

 ## References